 In addition to her work as a composer, Snider is a passionate advocate for new music in New York and beyond.
 From 2001 to 2007, she co-curated the Look & Listen Festival, a new music series set in modern art galleries.
-Since 2007 she has served as Co-Director, along with William Brittelle and Judd Greenstein, of New Amsterdam Records, a Brooklyn-based independent record label recently called “the focal point of the post-classical scene,” (Time Out New York) and “emblematic of an emerging generation” (The New York Times), and praised for “releasing one quality disc after another” (Newsweek).
-In 2011, New Amsterdam created a separate, non-profit organization for its presenting work; in 2017, New Amsterdam revamped its model to function as an all-in-one non-profit record label, presenter, and artist service organization.
+Since 2007, she has served as Co-Artistic Director, along with William Brittelle and Judd Greenstein, of New Amsterdam Records, a Brooklyn-based non-profit record label recently called “emblematic of an emerging generation” (The New York Times) and praised for “releasing one quality disc after another” (Newsweek.)
+“Few organizations have done more to shape 21st-century music in New York City" (Time Out New York.)

 Her music is published by G. Schirmer.